elixir-oslo/lega-commander/README.md

  upload:
-  -f, --file=FILE or =FOLDER    File or folder to upload -r, --resume                  Resumes interrupted upload -s, --straight                Upload the files without the proxy service;i.e. directly to tsd file api
+  -f, --file=FILE or =FOLDER    File or folder to upload -r, --resume                  Resumes interrupted upload -s, --straight                Upload the files without the proxy service;i.e. directly to tsd file api.
+This means the parts of the file are sent to tsd file api instead of sending them to proxy service and then proxy service forward them to tsd file api.
+So it would be one-part transferring instead of two-part transferring.

  download:
   -f, --file= FILE or =FOLDER   File or folder to download